 Corporate bond sales in the U.S. declined from the highest level since September this week as relative yields tightened.

-Intel Corp., the world’s largest semiconductor maker, issued $6 billion of debt in the largest dollar-denominated sale in about a month and Dallas-based AT&T Inc. (T) raised $4 billion, according to data compiled by Bloomberg.
+Intel Corp., the world’s largest semiconductor maker, issued $6 billion of debt in the largest dollar-denominated sale in about a month and Dallas-based AT&T Inc. (T:US) raised $4 billion, according to data compiled by Bloomberg.
 Issuance fell almost 25 percent to $36.6 billion from $48.5 billion in the period ended Nov.
 30, the most since the five days ended Sept.
 21.

 While sales stayed above the 2012 average of $28.8 billion as borrowers took advantage of record-low interest rates, investors remain cautious as lawmakers seek an accord to avoid the so-called fiscal cliff of $600 billion of spending cuts and tax increases set to begin in January.
 The economy may slip into recession if an agreement isn’t reached, the Congressional Budget Office has said.

 “Everybody’s executing now because 2013 is so uncertain,” Jody Lurie, a corporate credit analyst at Janney Montgomery Scott LLC in Philadelphia, said in a telephone interview.
 “Companies see this time as a good opportunity to enter the market.”